CONTENTS

 one that my three boys are also fortunate to attend.
 This school is full of

 incredible students and incredible teachers.
-I’d also like to welcome the
+Id also like to welcome the

 student chaperones, Kurt Luchia, Cody Holzapfel, Alana Noble, and Tyler Hall.

-little story.
-Lindale is a school that supports many rural families.
-And our
+also wanted to tell a little story.
+Lindale is a school that supports many

-Premier had the privilege of meeting a young girl, Sadie Hall, at a 4‑H
+rural families.
+And our Premier had the privilege of meeting a young girl,

-fundraiser last week.
+Sadie Hall, at a 4‑H fundraiser last week.
 Sadie, can you wave?
-So he was very impressed with the
+So he was

-meeting.
-And that is no surprise because leadership and commitment to community
+very impressed with the meeting.
+And that is no surprise because leadership and

-of TeleMiracle and did incredible work for TeleMiracle.
-And he followed in the
+not here was the Chair of TeleMiracle and did incredible work for

-footsteps of his father, who was also Chair of TeleMiracle.
+TeleMiracle.
+And he followed in the footsteps of his father, who was also Chair

-I recognize the member from Regina
+recognize the

-Coronation Park.
+member from Regina Coronation Park.

-Noor
+Noor Burki:

 Thank you, Mr. Speaker.
 To you, through you, I have an incredible group of